pranav-patil/aws-metric-api/README.md

 npx sls plugin install --name=serverless-python-requirements
 ```

 2. Deploy all the serverless lambda using the provided `STACK_NAME`.
+The `STACK_NAME` should match with `cluster_name` in `tf/variables.tf`, which by default is `emprovise-demo`.
+Please start local docker instance before using below serverless deploy command.

 ```bash
 npx sls deploy --region <REGION> --stage <STACK_NAME> --verbose